Jaffer-sadiq/GitHub-Actions/Labfiles/module3.md

 ### Summary

-In this lab, you learnt about reusable workflows and matrix builds.
+In this lab, you learned about reusable workflows and matrix builds.